kjabon/maxwell_fdfd/README.md

 Here we apply it to Maxwell's equations in the frequency domain (hence, finite difference frequency domain, or FDFD).
 See Raymond Rumpf's educational resources on computational electromagnetics if you need a refresher.

 ### Mode solver
-You can add arbitrary materials to the grid, e.g. a Si waveguide or lens (with the correct relative permittivity $\epsilon_r$ and permeability $\mu_r$ at their respective grid points).
+You can add arbitrary materials to the grid, e.g. a Si waveguide or lens (with the correct relative permittivity $\epsilon_r$ and permeability $\mu_r$ at their respective component grid points).
 You can then solve for the optical eigenmodes of the system (e.g., a waveguide).
 E.g., see ``/demos/scalarModes2D.m``.

 ### Full matrix equation solver